 Ultimately, the value of an assay will depend on its performance, defined using a set of known non-pathogenic and pathogenic control variants as reference (see below).
 Given the complexity of the interaction of multiple biochemical functions and breast and ovarian cancer phenotype it is uncertain that there will be a single comprehensive and highly accurate functional assay.
 Rather, the combination of approaches using diverse sources of data obtained with transparent methodology and careful interpretation is likely to solve the challenges of VUS in HBOC genes.

 Mouse models, although not suitable for high throughput analysis, can be helpful in determining the effect of such variants on tumor predisposition and treatment response.
-Brca1 mutant mice expressing the p.I26A variant showed that the E3 ubiquitin ligase activity of BRCA1 is dispensable for tumor suppression and mice expressing 185delAG revealed the hypomorphic nature of this pathogenic variant in response to therapy [48-50].
+Brca1 mutant mice expressing the p.I26A variant showed that the E3 ubiquitin ligase activity of BRCA1 is dispensable for tumor suppression and mice expressing 185delAG (c.68_69delAG; p.E23VfsTer17) revealed the hypomorphic nature of this pathogenic variant in response to therapy [48-50].
 A knock-in mouse model of the BRCA2 p.G25R variant, which had no effect on ES cell viability but had subtle defect in HR, showed a significant increase in tumor formation in mutant animals [51].
 Similarly, the effect on tumor predisposition of an alternatively spliced Brca2 transcript lacking exons 4-7 was revealed in mutant mice lacking these exons [52].

 Requirements for a clinically relevant functional assay

 The analytical validity is the degree of accuracy with which a functional assay correctly classifies variants as pathogenic or non-pathogenic.
 For each assay performance metrics (True Positive Rate or sensitivity; True Negative rate or specificity; False Positive and False Negative Rates; Positive and Negative Likelihood Ratios; False Discovery Rate; False Omission Rate; Positive Predicted Value or precision; Negative Predictive Value; Accuracy; and Diagnostic Odds Ratio) should be derived from testing a panel of known pathogenic and non-pathogenic variants.
-A recommended set of pathogenic and non-pathogenic missense controls [53]is provided in Table 3.
+The recommendation is to chose a set of pathogenic and non-pathogenic missense controls whose likelihood of pathogenicity has been established by the multifactorial statistical model and can be found in a recent ENIGMA publication [53]..

 There are no specific recommendations about which threshold of sensitivity or specificity should be used to consider the inclusion of data from a functional assay for variant classification.
 Plon and colleagues [20] have pointed out that clinical decisions based on predictive values of 80-85% are normally used in oncology.
 A more strict approach would require that the lower bound of the 95% confidence interval be above the suggested 80-85% threshold but that may be difficult to achieve for genes for which there are very few known pathogenic and non-pathogenic variants to use in a validation set, which will be reflected as wider 95% intervals.

 Controls are critical for validation of assays, assessment of dynamic range, and to determine metrics of performance such as sensitivity and specificity.
-Some thought should be given to decide on genomic DNA/cDNA/Protein sequence that corresponds to the coding sequence in the most commonly found haplotype in non-affected individuals to be used as a reference (wild-type) (Table 3).
+Some thought should be given to decide on genomic DNA/cDNA/Protein sequence that corresponds to the coding sequence in the most commonly found haplotype in non-affected individuals to be used as a reference (wild-type).
 Note that differences in frequency of common alleles may exist across different populations.
 This reference cDNA or genomic sequence must be included in every experiment.
 Variants are scored as having functional impact or not depending on how much they differ from the reference.